kvesel/zipbrk/README.md

 # zipbrk

 Zip break is a tool to disect, modify, and reassemble zip files for a variety of tasks.
 It is designed to be cross-platform and as simple as possible to port from varied systems.
-It has been tested on Windows 9x/2k/XP, Windows Vista/7/8, Fedora 23/24, Kali 2017, Debian 8/9, Qubes 3.2, Whonix, FreeBSD 10.4/11.1, and various Android phones.
+It has been tested on Windows 9x/2k/XP, Windows Vista/7/8, Fedora 23/24, Kali 2017, Debian 8/9, Qubes 3.2, Whonix, Ubuntu 10.4, FreeBSD 11.1, and various Android phones.
 Some examples of usage are:

 **zipbrk file.zip --encryption-set --xor-crc32**